Trusted Internet Connections guidance

 Networks in regions that are monitored by Network Watcher can conduct next hop tests.
 In the Azure portal, you can enter a source and destination for a sample network flow for Network Watcher to resolve the next hop destination.
 Run this test against virtual machines and sample Internet addresses to ensure the next hop destination is the expected network virtual gateway.

-You can easily configure network access to help comply with TIC 2.0 guidance, as well as leverage Azure support for the NIST CSF and NIST SP 800-53 to address TIC 3.0 requirements.
+You can easily configure network access to help comply with TIC 2.0 guidance and use Azure support for the NIST CSF and NIST SP 800-53 to address TIC 3.0 requirements.